evrythng/reactor-iota/README.md

 ## Testing

-If you do not currently have a value for `NODE_ADDRESS`, we recommending using the IOTA devnet for testing transactions:
+If you do not currently have a value for `NODE_ADDRESS`, we recommend using the IOTA devnet for testing transactions:

 ```
 https://nodes.devnet.thetangle.org:443